henri5/Labyrinth/README.md

 * 1 drops 'permanent' teleport stone and 2 teleports to it.
 To drop that gatestone, you must currently hold it (i.e. gatestone is not currently laying around in the labyrinth)
 * Space picks up items, keys and permanent gatestone
 * Can attack creatures and pick up items with mouse (leftclick shows list of possible actions)
+* H teleports back to starting room (takes slightly longer to cast, can be interrupted)